-The original Ceado E37S is among our all time favorite grinders.
-With massive 83mm burrs a powerful 400 watt motor, extremely accurate timed grinding and NSF and UL approval it’s an impressive grinder perfectly at home in commercial use but still accessible to high-end home users.
+The original Ceado E37S is among our all-time favorite grinders.
+With massive 83mm burrs, a powerful 400-watt motor, extremely accurate timed grinding and NSF and UL approval, it’s an impressive grinder perfect for at-home or in commercial use but still accessible to high-end home users.

 The E37S has been an incredibly successful grinder for Ceado.
-While some manufacturers have made very few changes to their designs over the years, Ceado redefined espresso grinding with their steady-lock design for locked in grind size.
-It’s also one of a very few grinders that allows you to get into the grinding chamber with no need to recalibrate after putting it back together.
+While some manufacturers have made very few changes to their designs over the years, Ceado redefined espresso grinding with their steady-lock design for locked-in grind size.
+It’s also one of the very few grinders that allow you to get into the grinding chamber with no need to recalibrate after putting it back together.

-For mid 2017, the E37S is new with some upgrades — more on those in a minute and there’s a new E37J model.
-In this video a close up look at upgrades to the E37S, a specification comparison between the S and the new J model and I’ll have results of testing including grind times, dose to dose weight accuracy of timed grinding and we’ll take a look at grind retention.
+The E37S has some upgrades — more on those in a minute and there’s an upgraded E37J model.
+In this blog, we’ll get a close up look at upgrades to the E37S, a specification comparison between the S and the J model and I’ll have results of testing including grind times, dose to dose weight accuracy of timed grinding and we’ll take a look at grind retention.

-So new for mid 2017 on the E37S is a redesigned grinding chamber and discharge area including a new chute and gate which self-adjust to control static and clumping.
-Also a redesigned adjustable portafilter holder which is included with the grinder and works with single, double and naked portafilters for hands free grinding.
+So, the E37S has a redesigned grinding chamber and discharge area including a chute and gate which self-adjusts to control static and clumping.
+Also, a redesigned adjustable portafilter holder which is included with the grinder and works with single, double and naked portafilters for hands-free grinding.

-Both the S and J models feature Ceado’s steady lock system, quick set revolution and silent system.
-Steady lock keeps grind size consistent regardless of thermal expansion, Quick set revolution allows for smooth infinitesimal stepless grind size adjustment.
+Both the S and J models feature Ceado’s steady lock system, quick set revolution, and silent system.
+Steady lock keeps grind size consistent regardless of thermal expansion, the quick set revolution allows for smooth infinitesimal stepless grind size adjustment.

 So let’s take a look at specs and see just where these grinders differ.
-Overall height is identical on both at 17.25 inches with the hopper lid in place.
+The overall height is identical on both at 17.25 inches with the hopper lid in place.

 So let’s take a look at my test results for grind times, dose to dose weight accuracy of timed grinding and grind retention.